themosis/documentation/framework.md

 ### Theme: themosis-theme

-> We suggest you to change the `themosis-theme` folder name to match your project.
+> As previously suggested, we recommend you to change the `themosis-theme` folder name to match your project.

 The `themosis-theme` is stored inside the `htdocs/content/themes/` folder of your project.
 The theme contains a `resources` directory.
 This is the main folder where you write your code for building your application/website's theme.

-Let's take a look inside this `resource` folder:
+Let's take a look inside this `resources` folder:

 - **admin/**: This folder is an extension of the classic `functions.php` file.
 You can add as many files as you want at its root.
 As the name suggests, this is where you'll write your code in order to shape the WordPress administration and general behavior on the front-end. **Note:** The framework will load your files in alphabetical order.
 An `actions.php` and `theme.php` files are loaded by default.

 - **config/**: Contains the theme configuration files: `constants`, `images`, `loading`, `menus`, `providers`, `sidebars`, `supports`, `templates`, `theme`.
 Read the [configuration guide]({{url}}/configuration) for more information.

-- **controllers/**: This folder stores all your controller classes.
+- **controllers/**: This folder stores all your theme's controller classes.

-- **models/**: Stores your model classes. **Note:** If using the Themosis framework "full-stack", you can leverage the Eloquent ORM.
+- **models/**: Stores your model classes. **Note:** If you're using the Themosis framework "full-stack", you can leverage the Eloquent ORM.
 Read the [models guide]({{url}}/models)

 - **providers/**: Stores your service providers classes.
 Since release 1.3.0, the framework takes advantages of the Illuminate Container and Service Provider packages.
 Read the [providers guide]({{url}}/providers).

 - **views/**: This folder contains your views - HTML.
 You can point to sub-directories using a dot syntax.

 - **widgets/**: Contains your widget classes.
+Read the [widgets guide]({{url}}/widgets) for more information on how to register your widgets.

-- **routes.php**: This file handles your website routes.
+- **routes.php**: This file handles your theme's routes.
 Since release 1.3.0, we've implemented the full Illuminate Router package.
-This means that you can define custom routes (like in any web framework) and WordPress routes.
-Read the [routing guide]({{url}}/routing) for more information on how to manage, create custom and WordPress your routes.
+This means that you can define custom (like in any web framework) and WordPress routes.
+Read the [routing guide]({{url}}/routing) for more information on how to manage, create custom and WordPress routes.

 Finally, one difference is the directory change regarding the **assets**.
 From now on, there are 2 directories located at theme's root: